 The city of Rajputs has royalty in every aspect.
-If you’re in such a royal city situated between the bumpy hills and the surrounding walls, buzzing with colourful roads, chaotic markets and tourists, it becomes an unforgettable experience.
+If you’re in such a royal city situated between the bumpy hills and the surrounding walls, buzzing with colorful roads, chaotic markets, and tourists, it becomes an unforgettable experience.
 Jaipur, the heart of Rajasthan is also called the Pink City of India.

-Have you ever thought why Jaipur is called the pink city of India?
-Since the pink colour reflects the hospitality, Maharaja Ram Singh, the king of Jaipur painted the entire city in pink to honour the Prince of Wales and Queen Victoria in 1876.
+Have you ever thought about why Jaipur is called the pink city of India?
+Since the pink color reflects hospitality, Maharaja Ram Singh, the king of Jaipur painted the entire city in pink to honor the Prince of Wales and Queen Victoria in 1876.

 Have you heard of the Golden Triangle?
 Along with Delhi and Agra, Jaipur is part of the Golden Triangle, where one can feel the essence of the royal aura.

-The pink colour makes this city very romantic and beautiful.
-The heritage city is popular for its ancient forts, exquisite restaurants, delicious cuisines, elegant charms, historic markets, lavish decorations and much more.
+The pink color makes this city very romantic and beautiful.
+The heritage city is popular for its ancient forts, exquisite restaurants, delicious cuisines, elegant charms, historic markets, lavish decorations, and much more.
 Therefore, the city is perfect for lovers and honeymoon couples to cherish the moments of love and coming together.

 I have shared my fascination with each place that you should visit.
 If you are heading to Jaipur, all of my blogs on Jaipur would surely be helpful to you.
 My personal opinion is to travel for at least 3 days without too much congestion.